1qh/sad/en/en.md

 - Process: Steps to do, products (documents, models) to be produced at each phase, how to run process, how to evaluate quality

-- CASE (computer aided software engineering) tool: Support software for modeling process, capable of:
+- CASE (computer aided sw engineering) tool: Support sw for modeling process, capable of:

   - Producing models & diagrams
   - Quickly transforming & adjusting models & diagrams